alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

 In order to optimize macOS and turn off unnecessary system services, I decided to learn deeply about how macOS works.
 I was surprised to find that it was very similar to my past experience with FreeBSD:

 - Both Unix or Unix-like.
-- macOS has many terminal apps that I've seen before, such as top, ps, and ifconfig.
+- macOS has many terminal apps that I've seen before, such as top, ps, dmesg, and ifconfig.
 - Bash, Zsh, and Tcsh.
 - As we know, Apple only uses [part of FreeBSD in their kernel](https://youtu.be/ton0ZaGKOsc?si=k0AB804p5UVxevEz).
 - Services called "daemons".